Prof Rajesh Sundaresan (Professor, Robert Bosch Centre for Cyber-Physical Systems, Department of Electrical Communication Engineering)

 We obtained two years consumption data from the Kerala State Electricity Board for these consumers.
 We have used this data to cluster the households into various abstract categories.
 We have surveyed representative households – we have completed about 1,100 surveys of households – to get information on the number of individuals in the household, age-groups, basic appliances and numbers, building material types, floor, etc. The unsurveyed users have been associated with a certain number of ‘nearest neighbour’ surveyed consumers, and the factors are imputed based on the factors of these nearest neighbours.
 We have also arrived at disaggregation algorithms to identify consumptions for various categories, such as lighting, coooling, heating, refrigerator, others.
 The latest reports sent to consumers along with bills will contain this input and is the third in the set of reports sent to consumers along with their bills.
 The first report introduced the programme to the consumers, while the second report indicated comparisons within the cluster.

 Additionally, to aid in the diaggregation, we have actually installed loggers in a few of the surveyed homes.
-We are still trying to make sense of the data that have been collected since the appliance signatures seem to be very different from data collected locally.

 Exploiting appliance state constraints to improve appliance state detection Conference Forthcoming